-- SMD-funded publications shall be made publicly accessible. - SMD-funded data shall be made publicly available without fee or restriction of use. - SMD-funded software should be released as open-source software. - All SMD-funded activities shall have data management plans describing the management and release of data to facilitate the implementation of these information policies.
-The DMP should include a description of the software to be used and how it will be managed.
+- All SMD-funded publications (publications funded by SMD or reporting on SMD-funded research) shall be made publicly accessible. - SMD-funded data shall be made publicly available without fee or restriction of use. - SMD-funded software should be released as open-source software. - All SMD-funded activities shall have data management plans describing the management and release of data to facilitate the implementation of these information policies The DMP should include a description of the software to be used and how it will be managed.